Children’s Savings Accounts (CSAs)

 Children’s Savings Accounts (CSAs) are becoming increasingly popular among policymakers, researchers, philanthropic organizations, and community development professionals interested in the topic and practice of asset building.
 CSA literature tends to focus on how to operationalize CSA efforts, their potential impacts and most notably increasing amounts of interest in Interim Outcome Measures.
 What is often not discussed is the place CSAs occupy within the broader political economy and how CSAs can be leveraged in practical ways to support the interests of a broad array of policymakers at the state and municipal level.

 CSAs require a high degree of cooperation, coordination, and collaboration across multiple sectors and public-sector political and fiscal support is critical to the long-term sustainability of these efforts.
 For that reason, discussion of CSAs must broaden its focus from delivery mechanisms, program design, logic models, and mechanism of action to include an assessment of CSAs within the broader political economy and discussion of how best to respond to a broad set of interests and sensibilities, including the interests of policymakers.

-Making the case for Children’s Savings Accounts (CSAs) can be challenging however; Policymakers are more likely to support CSAs when they understand the political and economic benefits attached to doing so.
-In the winter 2017 edition of Communities & Banking I provide four strategies for CSA advocates to consider when “making their case”.
-I look forward to hearing your thoughts.
+Making the case for Children’s Savings Accounts (CSAs) can be challenging, however; policymakers are more likely to support CSAs when they understand the political and economic benefits attached to doing so.

 The Power of CSAs to Reduce Wealth Disparities